TadiT7/treble_experimentations_wiki/OnePlus-7-Pro-5G.md

 [***] Charging - WARP Charging does not work.
 Using WARP Charges does but it charges slower.
 PD Charging also works just fine.
 Max current measured was 2000mA in Ampere

 [****] USB-C Earbuds - works just fine if you tick Alernative Audio Policy in Qualcomm settings and Use Alernative Way to Detect Headsets in Misc settings.
-This may break calling audio in 3rd party apps though, untested.
+This may break calling in 3rd party apps though, untested.

-[*****] Alert Slider - all modes but vibrate are work
+[*****] Alert Slider - all modes but vibrate are working

 [******] DT2W - enable DT2W in OnePlus Settings and Misc Settings